Which is better: New York bar admission or Cambridge Master of Law degree?

 Ensuing from my experience, here’s a personal advice for you.
 If you’d ever like to pass the NY bar exam, take care of it right now!
 The sooner you start, the higher chances you have to succeed.

-Get inspired by my NY bar exam prep story.
+To boost your inspiration, check out my NY bar exam prep story.

 Finally, discover my NY bar exam prep course, community, and passing tips here: